bomeara1029/cjm-packrat/README.md

 6. Make sure nginx is active using `sudo service nginx status --no-pager` or `docker ps` if it is dockerized.
 Run `./conf/scripts/refreshProxy.sh` or `yarn proxy` respectively if it needs to be restarted

 7. If using the provided ldap server for authentication, make sure it is running with `docker ps` (or by visiting the `/ldap` subdirectory of your site) and restart it with `yarn ldap` if necessary

+## LDAP

+This repo comes with an LDAP server container that can be deployed for use as the main authentication method to log into Packrat.

+It is reachable at the `/ldap` route of the site and needs to be logged in with the credentials provided in the `.env` file used in creating the container.

+Once logged in, if you are initializing the service,

+ - Expand the dropdown to the left and click "Create new entry here"
+ - Choose "Generic: Organisational Unit" and give it a name
+ - The organizational unit should appear in the tree to the left

+To add a new user
+ - Click "Create new entry here" under the unit
+ - Choose "Default", then "inetOrgPerson"
+ - Select "Email (mail)" as the RDN attribute
+ - Fill out cn (common name), sn (surname), Password and Email of the user, then click "Create Object" at the bottom